-Add the names of subfoldersEnter a file mask to specify what in the audit path is to be audited.
-The file maskand files to auditcan contain any combination of the following:
+Add the names of subfolders and files to audit

+Enter a file mask to specify what in the audit path is to be audited.
+The file mask can contain any combination of the following:

-- Fixed characters such as letters, numbers and other characters that are allowed in file names. - Asterisk () wildcard character to substitute zero or more characters. - Question mark (?) wildcard character to substitute a single character. - A double asterisk () to specify a recursive match. (find match in the folder and all subfolders in audit path).
+- Fixed characters such as letters, numbers and other characters that are allowed in file names. - Asterisk (\) wildcard character to substitute zero or more characters. - Question mark (?) wildcard character to substitute a single character. - A double asterisk (\\) to specify a recursive match. (find match in the folder and all subfolders in audit path).

-Note: The slash (\) and double asterisk () characters can only be used with volumes.
+Note: The slash (\) and double asterisk (\\) characters can only be used with volumes.

-For example, entering will include all folders and files in the selected audit path.
+For example, entering \ will include all folders and files in the selected audit path.
 See File/Folder Inclusion and Exclusion Examples for more file mask examples.